McPoozle/dnd-notes/content/Venix/Duchies/East/Tormenta.md

 #### Adventuring Party Wipeout
->The Silver Shield Adventuring Party had been on a special escort mission for Viviane Hathorn and were attacked a few days outside the town.
+>The Silver Shield Adventuring Party had been on a special escort mission for Viviane Hawthorn and were attacked a few days outside the town.
 All but Marty were killed.
 Marty let slip he was going on a mission to 5 people and the [[Lacrimiteres Party]] is put in charge of finding out who attacked them and stole the relief effort supplies
 >
 >More than just bad actors.
 Of caravans attacked all are specifically guarded by adventurers instead of the McMillan-guarded caravans.
 Viviane believes whoever is stealing is an adventurer; well aware of “Adelaid’s” propensity to interfere with the guild.
 Doesn’t have the marks of the rebellion; been so busy up North likely don’t have time to interfere down here.
 We're instructed not to kill anyone
 >